 “As I began to explore women's role in agriculture, I discovered 30 percent of all jobs in agriculture are held by women,” Alaniz said.
 “But I also discovered that was not represented in the depiction of American agriculture to the public.

 “My goal is to change that and make people more aware of how important women are to raising our food and feeding the world and to encourage women to consider agriculture as a career,” she added.

 The next morning, attendees heard updates on state and national politics from Federation Governmental and Agricultural Programs Director Brian Hardin, National Legislative Programs Director Mitt Walker and former Alabama Secretary of State Beth Chapman.

 Following the breakfast meeting, members attended workshops on cooking, GMOs and peanuts.

 Conference attendees joined the Alabama Farm-City Awards luncheon where many members and their counties were honored for outstanding work for county programs.

 Federation President Jimmy Parnell said attending the annual conference is always an uplifting experience.

 “Our Women's Leadership Division is an important part of the overall mission for the Farmers Federation,” Parnell said.
 “Whether it's serving as advocates for farming and agriculture, or being politically active to help protect the rights of farmers and rural property owners, these ladies play a big role in our success.”

-Also at the conference, county Women's Leadership Committees hauled in 588 pounds of aluminum pop tabs for Ronald McDonald Houses to help needy families with ill children.
+Also at the conference, county Women's Leadership committees hauled in 588 pounds of aluminum pop tabs for Ronald McDonald Houses to help house families with ill children.

-Thursday night's closing dinner featured Alabama's own Ashton Shepherd, who entertained the crowd with her down-home country music.
+The closing dinner featured Alabama's own Ashton Shepherd, who entertained the crowd with down-home country music.